 - A. Officers shall review the arrest warrant and any other information provided by the member of the outside jurisdiction.
+A warrant for the arrest of a wanted person will be honored if it is received from a law enforcement agency, correctional agency, or other public authority with powers of prosecution and extradition and within the campus area.

+- B. Officers engaged in the service of any out-of-jurisdiction arrest warrant shall follow the procedure for service contained in this Directive.
+In addition, they shall ensure the arrest warrant contains the following information prior to service:

+- Warrant number, date of issue, issuing authority, and issuing agency,

+- Charges,

-A warrant for the arrest of a wanted person will be honored if it is received from a law enforcement agency, correctional agency, or other public authority with powers of prosecution and extradition and within the Campus Area. - B. Officers engaged in the service of any out-of-jurisdiction Arrest Warrant shall follow the procedure for service contained in this Directive.
-In addition, they shall ensure the Arrest Warrant contains the following information prior to service: - Warrant number, date of issue, issuing authority, and issuing agency, - Charges, - Person's full name, - Person's date of birth, - Person's physical description, - Date, time, and name of the member authorizing the warrant, - The issuing court's address, - Recommended bond, if any, and - The county and the state where the warrant was issued. - C. If necessary, officers shall arrange for transportation of any person in custody to the appropriate booking facility. - D. Officers shall complete an Incident Report to include: - Name, rank of the person listed on the warrant, - Any injuries to the person, and - If Forcible Entry or any other unusual events occurred.
+- Person's full name,

+- Person's date of birth,

+- Person's physical description,

+- Date, time, and name of the member authorizing the warrant,

+- The issuing court's address,

+- Recommended bond, if any, and

+- The county and the state where the warrant was issued.

+- C. If necessary, officers shall arrange for transportation of any person in custody to the appropriate booking facility. - D. Officers shall complete an Incident Report to include: - Name, birthdate, and other identifying information of the person listed on the warrant, - Any injuries to the person, and - If forcible entry or any other unusual events occurred.

-XIII.
+XIV.
 Maryland Parole Commission Retake Warrants

-Officers shall ensure that parole violators arrested on a Maryland Parole Commission retake warrant, who are not the subject of other Arrest Warrants or criminal charges, are transported directly to the Maryland Reception Diagnostic and Classification Center located at 550 E. Madison St.
+Officers shall ensure that parole violators arrested on a Maryland Parole Commission retake warrant who are not the subject of other arrest warrants or criminal charges are transported directly to the Maryland Reception, Diagnostic and Classification Center located at 550 E. Madison St.

-XIV.
+XV.
 Federal Flight Warrants

-Officers shall contact the United States Marshalls Service through the Baltimore Police Department (BPD) for apprehension assistance for wanted persons who have left the state of Maryland.
+Officers shall contact the U.S. Marshals Service through BPD for apprehension assistance for wanted persons who have left the state of Maryland.

-XV.
+XVI.
 Procedures for Records Maintenance